Ripple price prediction: XRP to retest $1.00 support | Cryptopolitan

-In the past week, Ripple price went past the $1.90 mark; however, it was unable to carry forward its bullish momentum and has dropped down to below $1.40.
-While the price at press time holds just below $1.40, the bearish pressure is strong, and the price may fall further in the future if the selling continues
+Ripple price action has failed to break above the $1.50 mark.
+For the past few days, it has seen a steady decline and fallen back to just above the $1.00 mark.
+While the price currently holds above the $1.00mark, the bearish pressure is very strong, and the price may fall further if the selling continues.

-The broader cryptocurrency market enjoys a bullish sentiment across the last 24 hours, with most major cryptocurrencies recording profits across the timeframe.
-Major Players include DOGE and BNB that record a 36.14 and a 16.55 percent increase, respectively.
-Meanwhile, Bitcoin and Ethereum record a 3.99 and a 6.77 percent hike, respectively.
+The broader cryptocurrency market observes a bearish sentiment across the last 24 hours, with most major cryptocurrencies recording a loss across the timeframe.
+Main currencies which had a loss include Ripple’s XRP, and BNB that record a 7.74 and a 5.79 percent decrease, respectively.
+At the same time, few cryptocurrencies such as XMR, Solana, and USDC recorded bullish momentum.

 Technical indicators for XRP/USDT

-The RSI is currently trading in the neutral zone just below the 44.00 mark and has been in the neutral region for the past five days with high bearish momentum.
-However, since yesterday spikes towards the overbought region are increasing, suggesting small bullish momentum and suggesting the buyers are fighting back.
+The RSI is currently trading in the neutral zone a little above the 36.00 mark and does not issue a signal.
+The indicator has been trading in the neutral zone for the past week.
+At press time, the RSI has again had a small spike towards the overbought region, suggesting bullish momentum.

-Overall the 4-hour technical analysis issues a sell signal with 10 of the total 26 major technical indicators suggesting their support for a bearish movement.
-On the other hand, only six indicators issue buy signals suggesting a bullish retracement.
+Overall the 4-hour technical analysis issues a sell signal with 13 of the total 26 major technical indicators suggesting their support for a bearish movement.
+On the other hand, only three indicators issue a buy signal suggesting bullish momentum.
 Meanwhile, ten indicators sit on the fence, issuing no support for either side of the market.

-The 24-hour technical analysis does not share this sentiment and issues a buy signal with 14 of the 26 indicators suggesting a bullish movement against only three indicators which suggest a bearish retracement.
-Meanwhile, nine indicators remain neutral and do not issue any signals at the time of writing.
+The 24-hour technical analysis does not share this sentiment and issues no signal, with 9 of the 26 indicators sitting on the fence.
+Meanwhile, nine indicators issue a buy signal suggesting a bullish momentum against, eight indicators which issue a sell signal suggesting bearish movement at the time of writing.

 What to expect from Ripple price?